 - Unemployment payments

-Individual shared responsibility provision
+Individual shared responsibility provision for tax years after 2018

-If you choose not to purchase health insurance coverage, you’re required to make an individual shared responsibility payment with your tax return.
+For tax years after 2018, if you choose not to purchase health insurance coverage, you’re required to make an individual shared responsibility payment with your tax return.
 The annual payment is determined as a percentage of the declared amount of income on your tax return or a flat dollar amount.
 The 2017 individual shared responsibility payment is calculated as the greater of:

 - A family flat dollar amount, which is $695 per adult and $347.50 for each child, with a maximum amount of $2,085, or;